 For guidance on virtual machine management, web-crawling, and more, see the project documentation.
 For current code, see the GitHub pages for myself and for the research team I supervise.
 To reproduce the results of my paper on charter school identities submitted to Sociology of Education (Sorting Schools), you can access the code.
 You can also read the public pre-registration with the Open Science Foundation.

-As an experienced instructor in sociology, I have four goals for student learning: (1) critical awareness of socially constructed privileges, assumptions, and norms; (2) a sense of connectedness to and compassion for “others”; and (3) accountability for one’s contributions both to the learning environment and to the social world.
+As an experienced instructor in sociology, I have three goals for student learning: (1) critical awareness of socially constructed privileges, assumptions, and norms; (2) a sense of connectedness to and compassion for “others”; and (3) accountability for one’s contributions both to the learning environment and to the social world.
 To meet these goals, I use the active learning practices of small group discussion, a rigorous presentation structure, and incremental writing assignments.
 For my teaching in sociology at UC Berkeley, I received the the Certificate of Teaching and Learning in Higher Education in 2015 and the Outstanding Graduate Student Instructor Award in 2016.
-As further professional development, I also received a Waldorf Teaching Certificate from the Bay Area Center for Waldorf Teacher Training (in California) in 2017.
+As further professional development, I also received a Waldorf Teaching Certificate from the Bay Area Center for Waldorf Teacher Training in 2017.

 Since Spring 2018, I have coordinated the Computational Text Analysis Working Group (CTAWG): I’ve arranged speakers, led meetings, presented computational text analysis (CTA) tools and resources, contributed to CTA curriculum for the Data-Intensive Social Sciences Laboratory (D-Lab), developed workflows for collaborative coding, and implemented a collaborative project analyzing the United Nations General Debates Corpus.
 And I’ve organized and led special events, including two series of Sociology Job Market Practice Talks, the “Making Text Research-Ready” symposium in Spring 2018, and the TextXD (“Text Across Domains”) symposium in 2018 and 2019.